18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 ## /_data/

-In the `/_data/` folder are three critical YAML files, which operate like data storage units.
+In the `/_data/` folder are three critical YAML files which operate like data storage units.

 * `navigation.yaml` builds the drop-down menus at the top of every page.
 Editing this file will let you add or remove menu links.
 * `resources.yaml` is a list of all the resources used throughout the courses.
-There is an include that we then use to pull data out of this file.
+There is an "include" (more on this below) that we then use to pull data out of this file.
 Think of this as a "link database."
 * `rubric.yaml` builds the Health Rubric.
 It is used everywhere rubric dimensions are rendered.
     * Pay attention to the `id:` row -- this reappears when referencing the lessons in the course overview pages.